A day trip from Venice to Verona in Italy is easy, enjoyable, and a great thing to do if you are travelling solo, as a couple or in a group.

 Taking a day trip from Venice to Verona is a great way to make your Italian holiday even more exciting.

-These two Italian cities are a manageable distance away from one another.
+These two Italian cities are a very manageable distance away from one another.
 They are connected by a modern motorway and multiple trains run between the two all throughout the day.
 Hence visiting Verona from Venice is easy and straightforward.
-Plus, there are many world-class sights and museums in Verona to explore at your leisure in one day.

-In the above blog post, I give you detailed information on how to make such a day trip.
-From detailed travel information to a shortlist of what to do and see in Verona, all the bases are covered.
+The above blog post gives you detailed information on how to make a day trip from Venice to Verona a reality.
+From details on how to get there by train and car to a shortlist of what to do and see in Verona, all the bases are covered.